 Overall we spent around 3 hours at the Blue Lagoon and felt this was the perfect amount of time without getting bored, cold or too hungry!
 It really did feel like we were in a different world.
 We left refreshed, relaxed and relieved it was worth every penny.
 Then the meal at the Lava restaurant was the icing on top of a beautiful Icelandic birthday cake!

-10 TOP TIPS FOR THE BLUE LAGOON
+10 TIPS FOR VISITING THE BLUE LAGOON

 1. Bring An Intensive Hair Mask Or Conditioner